sashakhaf/Test/README2.md

 ## Quick start
 Our project is a deep learning based image segmentation solution to first detect the brain tumor and predict the likelihood of tumor existence.
+- To begin:
+Clone the repo: git clone link_to_the_repo && cd folder_name

 ## Prerequisites